sammy-boii/Progress/react-app/notes.md

 &nbsp;

-####  <span style = 'color: yellow'> But this works as intended and rest assured I ain't saying IDK why.
+  But this works as intended and rest assured I ain't saying IDK why.
 Think of that first example as replaceing the value number.
 You replace it with 0 + 1 and again replace it with 0 + 1 and again... etc and we get nowhere.

-####  <span style = 'color: yellow'> But here we operate on the number instead of replacing it.
+   But here we operate on the number instead of replacing it.
 First setter function updates the value as 0 + 1 = 1 as returned from that updater function.
 So it'll be setNumber(1).
 Again same thing happens in second and third so we are still rendering only one time but instead of replacing we operated on it.

 &nbsp;